Philip Klein (rabbi): Life

-Klein was born on May 22, 1849 in Baracska, Hungary, the son of Hermann Klein.
+Klein was born on May 22, 1849, in Baracska, Hungary, the son of Hermann Klein.

 Klein began studying at the Pressburg Yeshiva when he was twelve and spent the next four years there.
 He then went to Azriel Hildesheimer's Yeshiva in Halberstadt when he was sixteen.
 He was appointed dean of a department in the Yeshiva shortly afterwards and spent two years there.
 He then went to Vienna, and in 1868 he entered the gymnasium there.
 He later studied at the University of Vienna.
 With the encouragement of Hildesheimer (who by then became Chief Rabbi of Berlin), he moved to Berlin, Germany and enrolled in the Hildesheimer Rabbinical Seminary and the University of Berlin.
 He received his rabbinical ordination in 1871 and a Ph.D. from the University of Berlin in 1873.
 He spent some time as an instructor at the University of Berlin, and then accepted a position as tutor for the son of Israel Brodsky in Kyiv, Russia.
 His rabbinical diploma was conferred by Rabbi Benjamin Hirsch Auerbach of Halberstadt.

 Klein lived in Kyiv from 1874 to 1880.
-He then served as Rabbi of Libau, Courland from 1880 to 1890.
-In 1890, he immigrated to America and lived in New York City, New York.
-There, he was appointed rabbi of Congregation Ohab Zedek, an important Hungarian congregation in the Lower East Side.
+He then served as Rabbi of Libau, Courland from 1880 to 1890, when he immigrated to the United States due to the growing antisemitic policies in the Russian Empire, which resulted in him being told he would not be reappointed to his rabbinic post.
+Through the efforts of Chief Rabbi Jacob Joseph in New York, he was appointed rabbi of Congregation Ohab Zedek, an important Hungarian congregation on the Lower East Side.
 He served as rabbi there until his death.
 He was a founder of the war relief movement in the United States when World War I began in 1914.
 He was a leader of Agudath Israel and president of Agudath Israel of America when he died, although he wasn't entirely separated from Mizrachi Zionism.
 He was also honorary president of the Union of Orthodox Rabbis of the United States and Canada and president of Kollel Shomrei HaChomos.
 He remained in charge of Congregation Ohab Zedek after it merged with Pincus Elijah in 1923.